santino79/assemble-eleventy-excellent/src/posts/should-i-feel-nervous-that-the-data-world-is-changing.md

 9/11 aside, we did some intro classes to see where our interests lay.
 Some took the hardware path, some the software development and I joined the Emerging Technologies path.
 It included short courses in ASP, VBScript, Javascript and databases.
 Just enough to wet the lips really but it was a start.

-I went out on placement for 3 months at a very prestigious financial software development house and was shown up for the know nothing wannabe I really was.
+I went out on placement for 3 months at a very prestigious financial software development house and was shown up for the know-nothing wannabe I really was.
 I bombed big time, totally out of my depth and very much aware that they thought I was a clown.

 I got my head down when we went back to RAP after placement and got two Microsoft exams in VB6 (pre Dot Net days of course) and used those, along with a welcome family introduction, to get an interview and eventual junior developer job at a local web and software development company.